NomiChirps/tplp2/README.md

 ## todos whomst done

+- [x] fix all instances of std::setw(). it only sticks for one output field...
 - [x] Begin() Setup() Init(), **PICK ONE**
 - [x] UX Improvements
   - [x] fix everything in the ui being scrollable